 Banking & Financial Services Compensation

 At NFP Compensation Consulting, we are honored to partner with and advise some of the most brilliant minds in the banking and financial world.
-For more than 30 years NFPCC’s leadership and seasoned consulting team has served as experts on strategic compensation and governance matters in both retail and commercial banks and broader financial services firms.
+For decades, NFPCC’s leadership and seasoned consulting team has served as experts on strategic compensation and governance matters in both retail and commercial banks and broader financial services firms.
 Over the last decade, the finance industry has witnessed a tough economic climate and is now experiencing more favorable market conditions.
 NFPCC has advised banking entities through these challenges and has built a strong reputation for best-in-class data and service.

 At NFPCC, building trustworthy relationships with our clients is priority number one.
 Our purpose is to assist in the development of compensation strategies that are custom tailored to each client’s unique compensation philosophy, corporate vision and strategy.
 We focus on strategic alignment between pay across all human capital assets – executive level, boards of directors, middle management and professional level employees.
 NFPCC understands no two clients share the same identity.
 This is why it is so critical for NFPCC to ensure we understand a client’s competitive profile and how we can best support the achievement of long-term value creation.

 NFPCC serves a diverse client base, from small, privately held banks to insurance, investment capital and other diversified financial service segments.
 Below are some of the clients NFPCC has worked with.

 Diverse Service Suite for Banking & Financial Services Entities

 - Board of Director Compensation Analysis and Structure

 - All Employee Compensation Analysis and Salary Grade Development